Deep Long-Tailed Learning: A Survey: Classic Methods

 \subsection{Information Augmentation}

-Information augmentation based methods seek to introduce additional information into model training, so that the model performance can be improved in long-tailed learning.
+Information augmentation seeks to introduce additional information into model training, so that the model performance can be improved for long-tailed learning.
 There are two kinds of methods in this method type: transfer learning and data augmentation.